freeCodeCamp/guide/src/pages/html/html5-audio/index.md

 </audio>
 ```

-The controls attribute includes audio controls, similar to play, pause, and volume.
+The `controls` attribute includes audio controls like play, pause, and volume.

-The <source> element enables you to indicate alternative audio files which the browser may choose from.
-The browser will utilize the first recognize format.
-The text between the <audio> and </audio> tags might be shown in browser that don't support the <audio> element.

-Since this is html5, some browser do not support it.
-You can check it at https://caniuse.com/#search=audio
+The text between the `<audio>` and `</audio>` tags may be shown in browser that does not support the HTML5 `<audio>` element.
+You can check browser compatibility at https://caniuse.com/#search=audio

 #### More Information:
 https://caniuse.com/#search=audio